vindstyrka

 Process of creating Vindstyrka

-Based on the initial research phase of the project, we iterated on how to display the required information.
-Due to the number of parameters that should be shown, using a segmented display, we had to use our best problem-solving skills to utilize the given space in the best way possible.
-For example, exploring options of either toggling between detailed views of each parameter or display everything in an overview.
-(Most of the process pictures I cannot show.)
+Based on the initial research phase, we focused on iterating how to display the required information effectively.
+Given the number of parameters to show and the limitations of a segmented display, we applied all problem-solving skills at hand to make the most of the available space.
+We explored options such as toggling between detailed views of each parameter or displaying everything in a single overview.
+(Unfortunately, most of the process images cannot be shared.)

 Exploring layouts and different ways of utilising the "Mode Button" for different interactions